dypflying/chimestack-docs/content/en/docs/Install/3_quickstart/setting.md

 With such configurations, launching a chime-server process will start a server routine and a portal routine simultaneously.

-To run a chime-server and a chime-portal respectively is quite simple, just move the content of "[chime-server]" section from the server.yaml to another yaml file, such as portal.yaml, and then you can launch the chime-server process and the chime-portal process respectively, for instance:
+To run a chime-server and a chime-portal respectively is quite simple, just move the content of "[chime-server]" section from the server.yaml to the portal.yaml file, then you can launch the chime-server and the chime-portal respectively as following:

 ```
-chime-server --cfg /etc/chime/sefver.yaml #only launch server
+sudo systemctl start chime-server #only launch server
-chime-server --cfg /etc/chime/portal.yaml #only launch portal
+sudo systemctl start chime-portal #only launch portal
 ```

 ## Configure and start chime-agent